dfinnis/SnowCrash/level04/Ressources/README.md

 # Level 04

 ## Vulnerability
-Privilege escalation, CGI code injection
+Privilege escalation - CGI code injection

 ## Context
 In our home directory, we find a binary ```level04.pl```